EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    Selected region on the intensity and FRET efficiency traces, categorization, and correctin factors determination

+We clicked through all the 6100 traces the same way described above, and finished the categorization.
+We ended up with categories shown on :numref:`manually categorized`.

 .. figure:: ./../../figures/examples/PA21_manually_categorized.png
    :width: 450
    :alt: manual categorize
    :align: center
    :name: manually categorized

+   Categories manually created for the two-color two-state DNA origami sample

 .. figure:: ./../../figures/examples/PA22_app_FRET.png
    :width: 500